Semaglutide and Thyroid Cancer Risk: What You Need to Know

 Consider these tests if risk factors are present:

-- Thyroid ultrasound - If nodules are palpable or suspected
+- Thyroid ultrasound - If nodules are palpable, suspected, or symptoms warrant imaging

 - RET genetic testing - If family history suggests MEN 2